MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-2-release-date-delayed-until-november.md

 ---
 In a [not so surprising move](/posts/geometry-dash-2-2-release-date-likely-to-be-delayed-due-to-server-issues/), RobTop Games has officially delayed the [Geometry Dash 2.2](/categories/2.2/) release date from October 2023 to November 2023.

+{% alert %}
+Geometry Dash 2.2 has since been delayed again to Early December 2023.
+Fortunately, RobTop has confirmed that this time, the update is about finished!
+[Read the story here](/posts/geometry-dash-2-2-is-finished-release-scheduled-for-early-december/).
+{% endalert %}

 Surprisingly, the Geometry Dash community has taken this news well.

 Ultimately, this is very disappointing news.
 While the community should hold RobTop accountable, hate will go nowhere and is unnecessary.